all for YORK NEW 7 DARK Mankind Blue fHwUPPq

 But if the meanings were always as clear as they are in parables, who would really need to write a paper analyzing them?
 Interpretations of fiction would not be interesting if the meanings of the stories were clear to everyone who reads them.
 Thankfully (or perhaps regrettably, depending on your perspective) the stories we’re asked to interpret in our classes are a good bit more complicated than most parables.
 They use characters, settings, and actions to illustrate issues that have no easy resolution.
 They show different sides of a problem, and they can raise new questions.
 In short, the stories we read in class have meanings that are arguable and complicated, and it’s our job to sort them out.

-YORK all for Blue DARK Mankind 7 NEW It might seem that the stories do have specific meanings, and the instructor has already decided what those meanings are.
+Blue DARK YORK all NEW Mankind for 7 It might seem that the stories do have specific meanings, and the instructor has already decided what those meanings are.
 Not true.
 Instructors can be pretty dazzling (or mystifying) with their interpretations, but that’s because they have a lot of practice with stories and have developed a sense of the kinds of things to look for.
 Even so, the most well-informed professor rarely arrives at conclusions that someone else wouldn’t disagree with.
 In fact, most professors are aware that their interpretations are debatable and actually love a good argument.
 But let’s not go to the other extreme.
 To say that there is no one answer is not to say that anything we decide to say about a novel or short story is valid, interesting, or valuable.
 Interpretations of fiction are often opinions, but not all opinions are equal.

 So what makes a valid and interesting opinion?
 A good interpretation of fiction will: